apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <span ><strong><a title="UI Test Cases With CloudStack" href="https://www.slideshare.net/ShapeBlue/ui-test-cases-with-cloudstack" target="_blank" rel="noopener">UI Test Cases With CloudStack</a> - Magali Pervan, Navid Abdoul</strong></span>

-Each Cloudstack update is a critical process to prevent production issues.
+Each CloudStack update is a critical process to prevent production issues.
 At DIMSI, we aim to reduce downtimes and regressions as much as possible for our end users.
 We are now implementing automated UI Tests to cover all main use cases whenever a new release is published.
 Navid and Magali give an overview of how it is being done, and the next steps, including potential integration inside the code project.

 <a href="https://www.youtube.com/watch?v=0IckKZK7_YA&list=PLnIKk7GjgFlYcKNbhYSgWGbJ8nJ0g496V&index=32" rel="noopener noreferrer" target="_blank"><img src="/img/imported/36d7634f-ad64-49e2-bb9d-0909bb28ae80" alt="magali.png" width="750" height="393" /></a>